Ermaa8/Boutique-Elegance/README.md

 A mixture of short tail and long tail keywords were carefully considered for the site.
 Keyword research was performed by checking Google search results, looking at competitor's keywords and by utilising wordtracker.com.

-An initial list of topics and keywords generated can be seen below.
-This list was then refined based on relevance and authority.
+A list of keywords can be found bellow:
+- Elegant
+- Boutique
+- Elegance
+- Products
+- Homewear
+- Luxury design
+- Desiner clothes
+- Price
+- Home decor
+- Home improvment
+- Bath decor
+- Bath
+- Gym
+- Active wear

 The most relevant keywords have been added to the site's meta-keywords and meta-description.
 These keywords have also been carefully included in page titles, headings, site content, `<strong></strong>` tags, image alt attributes and anchor tag links across the site.